-This is your essential employer’s guide to Maternity Pay and Maternity Leave.
-We’ll take a look at what UK law has to say about the issue, before offering some tips on creating the best Maternity Leave policy for your business.
+This is your essential employer’s guide.
+We’ll take a look at what UK law has to say about the issue, before offering some tips on creating the best maternity leave policy for your business.

 When Are Employees Eligible for Maternity Leave?

 It doesn’t matter how long they’ve worked for you.
 It doesn’t matter how many hours a week they work, or how much they’re paid.
-So long as they’re an employee, and so long as they give their notice, they’re eligible for Maternity Leave.
+So long as they’re an employee, and so long as they give their notice, they are eligible.

 When Are Employees Eligible for Maternity Pay?

-Employees must give you sufficient notice – at least 28 days’, in writing, stating when they want their Statutory Maternity Pay to start.
+Employees must give you sufficient notice – at least 28 days’, in writing, stating when they want their statutory pay to start.
 They also need to provide proof that they’re pregnant.
 This can be a letter from a doctor or a midwife, or the MATB1 certificate all expectant mothers receive before their due date.

-Employees cannot claim Statutory Maternity Pay is they go into police custody during their pay period.
-In this case, the arrangement is cancelled, and it does not restart once they’re discharged.
+Employees cannot take Statutory maternity leave when they’re having a child through surrogacy.
+There are separate arrangements for this.
+Employees are also not eligible if they go into police custody during their pay period.
+In this case, the arrangement is canceled, and it does not restart once they’re discharged.